Performative Learning Theory: Generalization Bounds on Performative Predictions

 In order to answer~\RQref{rq:2}, we bound the excess risk of learning under full (i.e, sample and population) performativity.
 Truth is elusive now: The learning target is no longer static, but changes from $d_0$ to $d_1, d_2,\dots$ in response to predictions.
 As a first step, we thus have to bound $W_{p}({d}_0, d_T)$ in addition to $W_{p}(\widehat{d}_0, d_0)$ (Lemma~\ref{lemma-wasserstein-iid}) and $W_p(\widehat{d}_0, \widehat{d}_{T})$ (Lemma~\ref{lemma-in-sample-shift}).

-\begin{lemma}[Performative Population Shift Bound] Assume $s \in [0,1]$ is the share of units in $d_0$ reacting to predictions (the \enquote{performative response rate}).
-Then $ s < \frac{m}{n}+ q(\delta) \sqrt{\frac{m}{n^2}(1 -\frac{m}{n})} $ w.p.\ $1-\delta$, where $q(\delta)$ is the $(1- \frac{1}{2}\delta)$-quantile of the standard normal distribution. \end{lemma} This lemma follows directly from Wald's method \citep{brown2001interval} and treating the observed fraction $\frac{m}{n}$ as an estimator of an unobserved Bernoulli parameter $s$.
+\begin{lemma}[Performative Population Shift Bound] \end{lemma} This lemma follows directly from Wald's method \citep{brown2001interval} by treating the observed fraction $\nicefrac{m}{n}$ as an estimator of an unobserved Bernoulli parameter $s$.
 We can now bound the excess risk under full performativity.